Boozay History, Family Crest & Coats of Arms

-The name, however, is a reference to the family's former place of residence, Bouce, in Orne, Normandy
+The name Boozay arrived in England after the Norman Conquest of 1066.
+The Boozay family lived at the parish of Bussey in Hereford.
+The name, however, is a reference to the family's former place of residence, Bouce, in Orne, Normandy.

 Early Origins of the Boozay family

 The surname Boozay was first found in Leicestershire at Wyfordby, a parish, in the union of Melton-Mowbray, hundred of Framland.
 "This place, at the Conquest, was granted to Roger de Bussy, Baron of Tickhill, in the county of York."

 Early History of the Boozay family

 This web page shows only a small excerpt of our Boozay research.
 Another 60 words (4 lines of text) are included under the topic Early Boozay History in all our PDF Extended History products and printed products wherever possible.

 Boozay Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Bussey, Busse, Bushe, Boosie, Boosey, Bowsey, Busey and many more.

 Early Notables of the Boozay family (pre 1700)

 More information is included under the topic Early Boozay Notables in all our PDF Extended History products and printed products wherever possible.